cfengine/documentation/manuals/language-concepts/promises.markdown

 ### Promise Attributes

 Promise attributes have a type and a value.
-The type can be any of the [datatypes][Variables#Datatypes] that are allowed for variables, and in addition
+The type can be any of the [datatypes][datatypes] that are allowed for variables, and in addition

 * Boolean - allowed input values are
     * `"true"`/`"false"`